TheMEMOLab/Bio326-NMBU/Doc/HPC-101-WorkingWithSigma2.md

 ```

-Now it is runing (R).
+Now it is running (R).

 When the job starts it produces an out and and err file ```slurm-JOBNAME-$JOB_ID.out  slurm-JOBNAME-$JOB_ID.err``` These are all the log files and possible errors.

-And after 10 seconds it will finish and we should ended up with 3 files.
+And after 10 seconds it will finish and we should have ended up with 3 files.

 ```console
 slurm-MySbatchScript_$JOBID.err  slurm-MySbatchScript_$JOBID$.out 10.txt